tsmatz/nlp-tutorials/Readme.md

 NLP (natural language processing) has a long history in artificial intelligence, and generative models were also developed with traditional statistical models, such as, [Hidden Markov Models (HMMs)](https://github.com/tsmatz/hmm-lds-em-algorithm) and [Gaussian Mixture Models (GMMs)](https://github.com/tsmatz/gmm), in 1950s.<br>
 This repository focuses on neural methods which is used and researched in today's NLP, and you'll learn how each models are developed, improved, and reached into today's models (such as, widely-used transformers) by running notebooks in order.

-(This repository is built for the purpose of NLP hands-on studies.)

 *Tsuyoshi Matsuzaki @ Microsoft*